 In DEA-R, the function $f$ takes $a,b,c$ as inputs, where $a>b,\,\, a\ne0, b\ne 0$ and it outputs $y$.
 After this we can compute $x$, such that $ax+by=c$ as follows:

 When $c=0$, the equation has trivial solutions.
 When $c\ne 0$, we summarize the DEA-R algorithm as follows:

 \begin{enumerate} \item If $b=0$, no solution is possible. $b=0$ implies that $c$ is not a multiple of $g$ ($g$ is gcd of $a$ and $b$).
 So, $ax+by=c$ does not satisfy Bazout's lemma \cite{seroul2012programming}.
-Also, $a$ will be the gcd of inputs $(a,b)$ to the algorithm (input to initial recursive function call).
+Also, $a$ will be the gcd of inputs $(a,b)$ of the algorithm (input to the initial recursive function call).
 This output is similar to the output in Extended Euclid's algorithm \cite{cormen2009introduction}, where $b=0$ is the only base condition and at this step, gcd is produced in output.
 This output is different than the output given in the previous version of this algorithm. \item If $(c-a) \bmod b=0$, then output $(c-a)/b$ else go to step 3. \item Call function $f(b,a \bmod b,c)$ and output $\frac{c-f(b,a \bmod b,c)\times a}{b}$ \end{enumerate} We give a brief note on the reason for the base condition $b=0$, implying no solution given in \cite{deora2023algorithm} also.
-Assume that $c$ is a multiple of $g$, and the arguments in the second-to-last recursive call are $a',b',c$.
+Let $c$ be a multiple of $g$, and the arguments in the second-to-last recursive call be $a',b',c$.
 Then $(c-a')$ must be a multiple of $b'$. because $b'= a$ is same as $g$ and $a'$ and $c$ both are multiple of $g$.
 Thus, it is a contradiction because the DEA-R algorithm makes the last recursive call with arguments ($g,0,c$).